bassant147/reading-charts/README.md

 ### Testing - *Testcafe was used*

 #### There are 4 testcases;
-#### 1- A test for checking whether there is an Add Chart button.
+*  A test for checking whether there is an Add Chart button.
-#### 2- Three tests for checking each selection on the menu; to make sure that the selected chart is the same one that's being displayed to the user.
+* Three tests for checking each selection on the menu; to make sure that the selected chart is the same one that's being displayed to the user.
-#### 3- To test for the internal server error scenario, I only ran the frontend server.
+* To test for the internal server error scenario, run the frontend server without running the backend server.
 An Alert appears as soon as the page loads.
 ---

 ### Please note the following: